Canon 5D Mark IV vs Fujifilm X-Pro2

 So what conclusions can be drawn?
-Is the Canon 5D Mark IV better than the Fujifilm X-Pro2 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 5D Mark IV and the Fujifilm X-Pro2?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.